KirillBorunov/IdentityServer4.Contrib.AccessTokenValidation/README.md

 OWIN Middleware to validate access tokens from IdentityServer v4.

-This is based on the IdentityServer3 Access Token Validation package https://github.com/IdentityServer/IdentityServer3.AccessTokenValidation
+This is based on the archived IdentityServer3 Access Token Validation package https://github.com/IdentityServer/IdentityServer3.AccessTokenValidation

-What is changed:
+#### What is changed:
 - Updated the dependencies versions
-- Added `ValidAudience` property to the options, when present it will replace the `/resources` audience checks
+- Added `ValidAudience` property to the options, when present it will replace the old way `/resources` audience checks
 - Default ValidationMode set to Local

-TODO:
+#### TODO:
 - Remote validation (currently only ValidationMode.Local is supported)
 - Automatic audience setting based on the request URL

+## Examples

 ```csharp
 app.UseIdentityServerBearerTokenAuthentication(new IdentityServerBearerTokenAuthenticationOptions